-In your third year you must choose options equal to the value of 60 credits from the other Department.
+Plus you must also choose options equal to the value of 60 credits from Drama.
 These options include the Dissertation (30 credits).
 Only one Dissertation is permitted.
-If not already completed in Stage Two, the requirement for at least 15 credits focusing on medieval literature or literature from before 1780 (excluding Shakespeare) must be completed in Stage Three.

 Section 4 - Progressing through each year of your degree course

 For further information on the progression and award requirements for your degree, please refer to Royal Holloway's Academic Regulations.